Starship Flight 10: Live updates, watch live stream recordings (mission successful)

 • Stage separation confirmed (at around T+3 minutes)

-• Hot-staging ring has jettisoned
+• The hot-staging ring has jettisoned

 • Super Heavy landing burn begins